How to Travel Stress Free with Young Children

 For European families taking a short (less than 90 days) vacation to the US, they are required to have an ESTA for everyone, including the kids.
 Take a look at ESTA guide if you are travelling to the US for the first time.

 Whereas European tourists require an ESTA, US families don’t need a visa to travel to Europe.
 However, from 1 January 2021, US families will require to apply for an ETIAS for all family members to enter Europe.
+Make sure you do your evisa application in time to be well prepared and save time when travelling.

 Always keep a copy of your important documents in your suitcase: so this would include your passport / ID card and driving license.